TRIA seeks to create positive change in our selves, our communities and our planet.

 Susanna (Zan) Goodrich

-Susanna Goodrich graduated from Sydney Gestalt Institute in 2002 and completed her Master of Gestalt in 2012.
+Susanna Goodrich: SENIOR FACULTY graduated from Sydney Gestalt Institute in 2002 and completed her Master of Gestalt in 2012.
 Susanna has been in private practice for over twelve years.
-Susanna has extensive experience as an educator in Higher Education facilities and is a Clinical Member of GANZ.
+Susanna has extensive experience as an educator in Higher Education facilities and is a PACFA clinical registrant & member of GANZ.

 Susanna has wide and varied interests in psychotherapeutic practice- attachment theory, neuroscience, self-object relations, bodywork, creativity, metaphor and dreamwork.
 She is a busy mother, passionate cook and avid reader.